DwiAnggaraNS/dwianggarans-portofolio/AI or ML Engineering/network-intrusion-detection/README.md

 ### 🎓 Competition Context

-This project was developed for and won the **National AI Competition Indonesia 2025**, where it outperformed competing solutions in both technical implementation and practical applicability to real-world cybersecurity challenges.
+This project was developed for and won the [**ICONIC IT Data Science Competition 2025**](https://www.instagram.com/p/DP2tAGGEnM7/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==), where it outperformed competing solutions in both technical implementation and practical applicability to real-world cybersecurity challenges.

 ### 💡 Innovation Highlights